Paul Ruff: Resistance work

-Twelve groups are formed.
-Group D, led by Paul Ruff who will be recognized as "the big boss" by his deputy Hugues Fanfani, counts reliable officials, Bernard Amiot, Yves Dechezelles, Dr Stanislas (Stacha) Cviklinski, Laurent Preziosi, Dr Becache and Michel and Léon Brudno.
-On the 7th, Amiot, their liaison officer, joined by Dechezelles, warns the other members of the group to go immediately to Algiers where they meet in the next two hours at his house, to learn the date of the landing of the Allied troops. on the coasts of North Africa, for the night to come.
-The Brudno brothers, Laurent Preziosi and three men more will provide them on the evening of the 7th with 200 cartridges of explosives from the construction site of the main sewer collector, quickly mounted in the manner of the Spanish dinamiteros, to make up for the insufficiency of their armament.
+Twelve groups were formed.
+Group D, led by Paul Ruff who would be recognized as "the big boss" by his deputy Hugues Fanfani, along with officials Bernard Amiot, Yves Dechezelles, Dr Stanislas (Stacha) Cviklinski, Laurent Preziosi, Dr Becache and Michel and Léon Brudno.
+On the 7th, Amiot, their liaison officer, joined by Dechezelles, warned the other members of the group to go immediately to Algiers where they would meet in the next two hours at his house, to learn the date of the landing of the Allied troops on the coasts of North Africa in the night to come.
+The Brudno brothers, Laurent Preziosi, and three others would provide them on the evening of the 7th with 200 cartridges of explosives from the construction site of the main sewer collector, quickly mounted in the manner of the Spanish dinamiteros, to make up for the insufficiency of their armament.

-But the deadlines are short, and the means uncertain to reach the 55 participants planned, often circumspect or pusillanimous.
-Numerous defections will reduce them to 19, as well as many of their actions, for lack of staff, such as the capture of the police station in the 7th arrondissement, which was to be their command post, the shutdown of the Civic Center of the Legionary Order Service or the release of prisoners from the Maison Carrée civil prison, suitable for providing recruits.
+It was uncertain how they would acquire the 55 participants planned.
+Numerous defections reduced them to 19, as well as many of their actions, for lack of staff, such as the capture of the police station in the 7th arrondissement, which was to be their command post, the shutdown of the Civic Center of the Legionary Order Service or the release of prisoners from the Maison Carrée civil prison, suitable for providing recruits.
 Their group managed to seize the interurban telephone exchange of the Champ-de-manœuvre, close to the buildings of the Legionary Order Service of Algiers, and to cut off all local and interurban civil communications.
-With strong threats, without spilling blood, all the personnel present ended up being under the guard of the insurgents.
+All the personnel present ended up being under the guard of the insurgents without casualities.

 Subsequently, the docking of two British destroyers who had come to seize the port by disembarking 300 rangers at the quay was taken under the cannonade of the Admiralty and the maritime gendarmerie.
-Seeing from the nearby telephone exchange, the setting up on the roof of the Arsenal of a machine gun intended to repel the allies, with the authorization of the central police station, their rifle fire will cause one of the servants to disappear, putting an end to the installation of this machine gun.
+Seeing from the nearby telephone exchange, the setting up on the roof of the Arsenal of a machine gun intended to repel the allies, with the authorization of the central police station, their rifle fire caused one of the servants to disappear, putting an end to the installation of the machine gun.